-Java & Jazz takes place on the third Sunday of the month at 9:00 a.m. to noon from May to October at the Beverly Park pavilion!
-The event features live jazz music performed by the Ryan Bills Trio.
+Java & Jazz Java & Jazz takes place on the third Sunday of the month at 9:00 a.m. to noon NANCY COLLIAS music performed by the Ryan Bills Trio.
 You can also grab free coffee and treats compliments of this year's sponsors, the Beverly Hills Lions Club and Nancy Collias Real Estate!
 This event is family friendly and free to attend.
 It's a great way to spend time with your neighbors at beautiful Beverly Park one Sunday morning per month!